 About Home Away Café

 This site is meant to inspire and promote home cooking in a simple, broken down manner as you would learn at home.
-I will provide categories and general flavor combination suggestions so that you can modify to your tastes and ingredients available to you to cook great meals.
+I will offer plenty of substitutions so that you can modify to your tastes and the ingredients available to you, to cook great meals.
 I will give you the best recipes that I have found and developed in my own home.
 If you have any questions please feel free to ask.

 I believe that if we eat a healthy, organic plant-based diet and stay physically, emotionally, mentally and spiritually fit we will be able to stay away from the medical-industrial complex.
 I hope that I am able to inspire a natural approach to eating/living to avoid illness and disease.
 In all areas, growth and progress is what we should be seeking and I will share what I have learned along the way.

 When the pandemic is over and I can host senior citizens in my home safely I am planning ‘At Home with Mama J’, where home cooks will come and teach me their favorite family recipes and I will post those videos here on my site.
 I hope to one day have ‘Mama J’s Home Away Café’ that will be a casual dining breakfast and lunch spot with incredible food and drink with a seasonal 80/20 (healthy/indulgent) menu.
 I will have retirees come in and teach kids in an open kitchen to foster the appreciation of the generational gap.
 I will also host workshops on food waste and practical sustainability.